zombocom/rundoc/README.md

     1 gem installed
     ```

 The idea is that as your documentation "runs" it builds a working tutorial.
-It also acts as tests since if your docs become incorrect due to a typo or bitrot then when you try to generate them, the process will fail.
+It also acts as tests since if your docs become incorrect due to a typo or bit-rot then when you try to generate them, the process will fail.

 Think of RunDOC as your ever-vigilant tech editor and writing partner.